Docs

 Follow-up over time

-Compare multiple runs for the same business unit over time, to track how workload or service quality evolves.
+Compare multiple datasets for the same business unit over time, to track how workload or service quality evolves.
 This helps you monitor operations and spot trends.

 The Comparison UI is designed for high-level analysis.
 It’s not intended for comparing specific employee metrics or resource assignments.
-For detailed plan visualizations, use the Model Run Visualizations instead.
+For detailed plan visualizations, use the Dataset Visualizations instead.

 Starting a comparison

-You always start a comparison from a Model Runs Overview.
-Select two or more of your runs and click Compare at the bottom.
+You always start a comparison from a Model Plans Overview.
+Select two or more of your datasets and click Compare at the bottom.

 Figure 1.
-Selecting runs to start a comparison
+Selecting datasets to start a comparison

 From the Comparison UI you can: